yourlegacy/yourlegacy/_posts/2014-03-31-your-filename.md

 Enter text in [Markdown](http://daringfireball.net/projects/markdown/).
 Use the toolbar above, or click the **?** button for formatting help.

-How To Have A Restful Sleep and Wake Up Feeling Like A Million Bucks

 How do you wake up in the mornings?
 I bet it involves a loud and annoying alarm going off.
 Then it involves you lumbering like a zombie to turn that alarm off, as if you not hitting snooze as soon as possible would lead to a bomb going off.